-It is the applicant's responsibility to ensure that a completed application is submitted via CIRCUlink no later than Wednesday, May 22, 2024, 3:00 PM EDT.
-CIRCUlink will not accept submissions after this deadline.
+It is the applicant's responsibility to ensure that a completed application is submitted via CIRCUlink no later than Thursday, March 20, 2025, 4:00 PM ET.
+CIRCUlink will NOT allow submissions after this deadline.
+Any applications attempted or submitted by email or mail after the deadline will NOT be accepted.
+There will be no appeal process for late submissions.

-Note: Letters of Support are to be received by email to research@heartandstroke.ca by Tuesday May 21, 2024.
+Note: Letters of Support must be received by email to research@heartandstroke.ca by Thursday, March 20, 2025, 4:00 PM ET.